Our first kiwi

 It was not until 1979 that a breeding program was started here in earnest, with kiwis from the San Diego Zoo, the National Zoo, which had hatched a kiwi in 1975, and the Auckland Zoo.
 However, utilizing both indoor and outdoor exhibits and rotating the five kiwis in the breeding program still produced nothing but 16 infertile eggs in 4 years.
 In 1983, the right combination was found at last, and our first kiwi hatched.
 Sadly, the chick died from a bacterial infection three weeks later.
 A second chick hatched in 1986.

 Since then, we’ve had much better success with kiwi hatchings.
-Currently, there are four brown kiwis at the Zoo, but they live in off-exhibit areas, as the old nocturnal kiwi house is being replaced as part of our new Australian Outback habitat, scheduled to open in spring 2013.
+Currently, there are four brown kiwis at the Zoo, but they live in an off-exhibit area as part of our conservation breeding program for this species.

 The kiwi existed for millions of years with only one natural predator—the now-extinct laughing owl—and no threats of any kind.
 When the Maori people established themselves in New Zealand in the 1300s, they used kiwi feathers to adorn cloaks worn by their chiefs and used the birds as food, hunting them at night by imitating kiwi calls.
 But in the late 1800s, settlers moved into kiwi territory, bringing dogs, cats, ferrets, stoats, and rats that ate kiwi eggs or the birds themselves.
 The settlers prized kiwi feathers, too—for trout flies!
 Kiwi leg bones were popular as well for making pipe stems.